 - Circulation Support

-I decided that since a traditional Yuzu bath is typically done during winter solstice that now is the perfect time to enjoy this wonderful Japanese tradition – Essential Oil Style!
+In addition, since a traditional Yuzu bath is typically done during winter solstice, now is the perfect time to enjoy this wonderful Japanese tradition — Essential Oil Style!

 What you’ll need: